mrd0x/secblog/src/pages/bypass-static-detection-windows-defender/index.md

 ![Detection](./detection.gif)

 Great!
 Now we know that Defender is triggering somewhere between 181000 and 181500 bytes.
-Let's open the last file with HxD and check out the last 500 bytes.
+Let's open the last file with <a href="https://mh-nexus.de/en/hxd/">HxD</a> and check out the last 500 bytes.

 ![Hxd-Analysis](./hxd-analysis.png)